ChristianOrr/feature-attribution-methods-jax/README.md

 ### Grad-CAM

+Uses the same method as CAM, but now the weights are extracted from the gradients of the convolutional layer.

 #### Requirements:
  - Classification Model: A convolutional neural network.
  - Access the values and gradients of the final convolutional layer in the classification model.